Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/Step_By_Step_Tutorial.md

 ![Data Generated](../deliverable_docs/images/02_DataSaved.PNG)

 ### Modeling
-This part of the tutorial is further divided into three subparts:
+This part of the sample is further divided into three subparts:
 - **Feature Engineering** corresponds to the generation of features using different word embedding algorithms.
 - **Model Creation** deals with the training of different models like _logistic regression_ and _gradient boosting_ to predict sentiment of the input text.
 - **Model Evaluation** applies the trained model over the testing data.